-- □ Identified/Assessed the process(es) for dissemination of the MMM. - \bigotimes

-- □ Interviewed responsible manager(s). - Examined the distribution list for dissemination of the MMM. - □ Examined selected records of MMM and amendment distribution(s) to organizations/persons that perform/certify maintenance. - □ Other Actions (Specify)
+- □ Identified/Assessed the system for control of aircraft maintenance. - □ Identified the procedures for renewal of certificate of airworthiness (CoA). - □ Interviewed responsible manager(s). - Examined selected individual aircraft records for CoA. - □ Other Actions (Specify)

 2.2 Maintenance Planning

 MNT 2.2.1 The Operator shall have a system for forecasting and tracking required maintenance activities.